 Finally, in addition to these hepatocellular carcinoma therapies and prognostication models, models of hepatic dysfunction are a vital dimension in evaluating an individual patient's therapy options:

 Overall models for a patient's general well-being are essential too, such as:

 Some of the staging systems (such as the BCLC system and the JIS) incorporate hepatic function and patient well-being variables into the staging system.

 Vascular invasion, both macroscopic and microscopic, is correlated with a high rate of recurrence and plays an important role in most hepatocellular carcinoma staging systems.
 Microvascular invasion is determined on biopsy.

 The importance of nodal metastases in hepatocellular carcinoma is not entirely defined but considered a late stage finding with poor prognosis.

 - in patients with severe cirrhosis, the Child-Pugh score and MELD score may give a better idea of prognosis than an HCC staging classification

-- technical problems in resection planning (e.g. a small tumour across the middle hepatic vein) influence the overall prognosis
+- technical problems in resection planning (e.g. a small tumor across the middle hepatic vein) influence the overall prognosis